 1. Why use this guide?

-This research guide offers an introduction to important historical sources on art and artists in archival collections held by repositories of all kinds, including The National Archives.
+This research guide offers an introduction to important historical sources on art and artists in archival collections held by repositories of all kinds.

 It offers a series of suggestions on collections of significant groups and individuals related to art and artists which are of potential use to researchers on these subjects.